adnanshatil/WeatherApp/README.md

  IV.
 As this is a free API so it can call 60 times per day.
 After that authorization is failed from AccuWeather web service and in the system "Network Error" is logged

- V. The CronJob doesn't start immediately just after the service starts but it waits for 1 minutes to start.
+ V. The CronJob doesn't start immediately just after the server starts.
+It waits for next minute with 00 second (12:01:00, 12:02:00 and so on) to start.
 However there is some pre-populated data on **log/app.log** file.
 And this link will not cause any error - [http://localhost:9090/getLog](http://localhost:9090/getLog)